croct-tech/plug-js/docs/plug.md

 ## anonymize

-This method resets the ID of the currently identified user.
+This method clears the ID of the currently identified user.

 Calling this method will not produce any effect or errors when the user is already anonymous.